The Brown Trout Fishing Season Opens in ! Get Your Licence

 Boating

-Four Springs Lake is a shallow and sheltered water ideal for small boats.
-Use the designated launching area only.
-A maximum speed limit of 5 knots applies to the whole lake.
+Four Springs Lake is a shallow and sheltered water ideal for small boats, use the designated boat ramp only.
+A kayak launch area is provided at the southern end of the car park.
+A 5-knot speed limit applies to the whole lake.

 Remember